Destinations Greece Athens

 Faliro · Kallithea

-Renzo Piano's 2016 cultural complex on the south edge of Athens — the National Library, the Greek National Opera, a 170,000 m² park that rises to a green-roofed lookout with views to the Saronic Gulf.
-Free admission to the grounds; the opera and library require event tickets.
-Pair with an outdoor film screening (summer Thursdays), a Sunday-morning yoga session in the park, or dinner at Delta on the rooftop.
+Renzo Piano’s 2016 cultural complex on the south edge of Athens: the National Library, the Greek National Opera, and a 170,000 m² park that rises to a green-roofed lookout over the Saronic Gulf.
+The grounds are free; the opera and library need event tickets.
+Pair it with an outdoor film screening (summer Thursdays), a Sunday-morning yoga session in the park, or dinner at Delta on the rooftop.
 Tram T6 from Syntagma, change to T7 at Pikrodafni for the coast.

 Renzo Piano · 2016Free parkTram from Syntagma